bblanchon/ArduinoJson/README.md

 > Each token takes 8 bytes, so `sizeof(JsonParser<32>)` is 256 bytes which is quite big in an Arduino with only 2KB of RAM.
 > Don't forget that you also have to store the JSON string in RAM and it's probably big.

-> 32 tokens may seem small but it's very descent for an 8-bit processor, you wouldn't get better results with other JSON libraries.
+> 32 tokens may seem small, but it's very decent for an 8-bit processor, you wouldn't get better results with other JSON libraries.

 ### 4. Extract data